-The primary source of competition law in Lithuania is the Competition Law of the Republic of Lithuania of 1992 (the Law).
-Subsequently, the Law has been revised as a result of Lithuania’s accession to the EU and, following the amendments that entered into force on 1 May 2004, the Lithuanian competition regime is now largely aligned with the EU model.
-This development was related to the procedural changes in EU competition law (the coming into force of the Council Regulation 1/2003 of 16 December 2002 on the implementation of the rules of competition laid down in articles 81 and 82 of the EC Treaty (articles 101 and 102 TFEU) (Regulation 1/2003)), as well as the harmonisation of national law with the EU competition law.
+The primary source of competition law in Lithuania is the Competition Law of the Republic of Lithuania of 1999 (the Law).
+Subsequently, the Law has been revised as a result of Lithuania’s accession to the EU and the Lithuanian competition regime is now largely aligned with the EU model.

-Article 5 of the Law contains a prohibition on all agreements that have, as their object, the restriction or possible restriction of competition, including:
+Article 5 of the Law contains a prohibition on all agreements that have as their object or effect the restriction or possible restriction of competition, including:

 - agreements to fix, directly or indirectly, the prices of certain goods or services or other conditions of sale or purchase;